Tokyo Paralympic Digest: Great Britain shocks USA to win wheelchair rugby | DW | 29.08.2021

 Spence said the Afghan flag appearing at Tuesday's Opening Ceremony had been the "first step to keep the door open" to the athletes and their arrival was "a very strong message of hope to many others around the world".

 Khudadadi will compete in the women's -49kg K44 taekwondo on Thursday.
-Sprinter Rasouli will take part in the men's T47 long jump on Tuesday having arrived too late for his favoured T47 100m.
+Sprinter Rasouli will take part in the men's T47 long jump on Tuesday having arrived too late for his favored T47 100m.